 Credit card debt can have far-reaching effects, even when you can manage the monthly payments.
-Carrying credit card debt costs you money in interest payments and limits your life choices, not to mention the impact it has on your mental and emotional well-being.
+Carrying credit card debt costs you money in interest payments and limits your life choices, not to mention the impact it has on your emotional well-being.
 If you’re interested in saving money, improving your credit, and having financial success, paying off credit card debt is key.

 Credit Card Debt Is a National Problem